PrestaShop/docs/development/configuration/configuring-prestashop.md

 `$smarty->compile_check` should be left to `false` in development mode.

 `$smarty->debugging` gives access to Smarty debug information when displaying a page.
-That setting is more easily modified in the “Performance” page of the advanced parameters menu : the “Debug console” option enables you to choose between never displaying Smarty’s debug information, always displaying it, or only displaying it when you add `?SMARTY_DEBUG` to the URL of the page you want to test, which can be very useful.
+That setting is more easily modified in the “Performance” page of the advanced parameters menu: the “Debug console” option enables you to choose between never displaying Smarty’s debug information, always displaying it, or only displaying it when you add `?SMARTY_DEBUG` to the URL of the page you want to test, which can be very useful.

 When in production mode, `$smarty->force_compile` must be kept to `false`, as it will give a 30% boost to your page load time.